-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent Houston workers who have been discriminated because of their race.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston workers who have been discriminated because of their race.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have been discriminated because of your national origin you need an attorney that understands your situation and that will fight for you.

 Under both Title VII of the Civil Rights Act of 1964 and the Texas Labor Code discriminating an employee because of their race is illegal, regardless of citizenship status.
 An employer cannot fire, demote, or affect an employee’s benefits because of their race.